The quickest way to understand the Sessions area of Hopin is to think of rooms or groups within your event, gather around “virtual roundtables.”

 Check the box next to Record this session? to record the session.

 Note: Recording starts the moment someone participates in a session (goes on camera).
-If speakers leave and no one participates in a session for an hour, recording will stop and will not resume.
+If speakers leave and no one participates in a session for an hour, the recording will stop and will not resume.
 If a speaker returns in less than an hour, your recording will automatically clip the dead space.

 Every two hours of a Session duration, new recording blocks will be initiated automatically with a 1-2 seconds gap between the two recording blocks.